 While the first 10 days certainly weren’t easy, Day 11 felt near-impossible.
 My bag was a heavy burden, each shuffled step seemed forced, a light sprinkling of rain felt like a downpour; everything was a cumbersome effort.
 For the first time on the trail, I didn’t want to be there.
 I couldn’t work out what was wrong.

 It was only once I left the park that I started feeling better, but that improved mental state quickly turned to remorse.
 I was frustrated with myself for not making the most of this stunning setting.
-A poignant reminder to try to stay positive, even when things aren’t going your way; I had learned the lesson of resilience.
+A sharp reminder to try to stay positive, even when things aren’t going your way; I had learned the lesson of resilience.
 By the time I’d walked the 7-odd kilometre alternate route into Quorn, I had picked up the pieces from the discouraging morning’s trek.

 All the details.